 What To Do

 Wrongful death suits are not for the faint of heart.
 It takes guts to file a suit and continue to keep the wound open while you search hard for justice while you are grieving.
-In order to have a successful wrongful death suit, you must hire an Accident Attorney who is willing to investigate, gather witnesses, and ask the hard questions to help your case.
+In order to have a successful wrongful death suit, you must hire an accident attorney who is willing to investigate, gather witnesses, and ask hard questions to help your case.
 You must hire an accident attorney who is willing to fight for you and your loved one aggressively and proficiently.
-Our wrongful death attorneys at the Law Offices of Howard Craig Kornberg in Los Angeles are here to be your advocate and your aggressive defender.
+Our wrongful death attorneys at the Law Offices of Howard Kornberg in Los Angeles are here to be your advocate and your aggressive defender.
 Call 310-997-0904 or click here for a free consultation on how we can help you today.